SkygearIO/chat-SDK-iOS/docs/UIKit/ConversationView.md

 - `fetchMessages(before:)`
 - `getSender(forMessage:) -> SKYRecord?`

-Besides overriding the methods, you can also implement the Delegate to customize the Conversation View.
+Besides overriding these methods, you can also implement some methods of `SKYChatConversationViewControllerDelegate` in order to customize the Conversation View.

-To set the color of the message bubble (both incoming or outgoing), you may implement the following methods from `SKYChatConversationViewControllerDelegate`:
+To set the color of the message bubble (both incoming or outgoing), you may implement the following methods:

 - `incomingMessageColorForConversationViewController(_:)`
 - `outgoingMessageColorForConversationViewController(_:)`